 It’s also very easy to get burned by the sliding scale pricing structures and unexpected additional costs.

-My point is, it pays to do your research.
-Below are a couple of important considerations and questions to have in mind when comparing the various software providers.
+Ultimately, it pays to do your research.
+Below are a few important considerations and questions to have in mind when comparing the marketing automation software.

 - Pricing – Most marketing automation tools are priced on a sliding scale with additional costs for training and add-ons.
 They can become ludicrously expensive very quickly if you’re not careful.
 I’d recommend taking a 3-5 year perspective when weighing up your options.